ryansoo523/energy-quant-starter/research_note_template.md

 into one signal and you'd expect something that makes money and doesn't just track the commodity basket.
 That was the pitch going in.

-It's half right.
-One of the three signals actually works.
-The other two don't, and not in a subtle way — see §4 and §5 for the receipts.

 ## 2. Universe & Data